pineboat/pineboat.github.io/content/post/javascript_promise_fix_callback_async_await_future_error_handle.md

 * [Promises/A+ One-Page Specification](https://promisesaplus.com/)
 * [Problem with Promises][problem-with-promises]

+## Thank you

 Remember, the next time you want to use a new feature, tell yourself to read the specs first.
 No, I'm just kidding.

+Hope this has been useful!
+Thank you for staying with me so far.
+If you think your friends and colleagues will benefit, do share this wider.

 [problem-with-promises]:https://pouchdb.com/2015/05/18/we-have-a-problem-with-promises.html
 [axios]:https://github.com/axios/axios